Showkatulislam/Showkatulislam/README.md

 - 👋 Hi, I’m @Showkatulislam
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning c++,python,javascript,Machine learning deep learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my own project
-- 📫 How to reach me ...
+- 📫 You can contact with me showkatul2@gmail.com
+-    I am student of CSE

 <!---
 Showkatulislam/Showkatulislam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.